Welcome

 How to run the code

-You’ll need somewhere to run R code.
-You’ve got two options:
+You’ll need somewhere to run R code:

 Option 1: In your browser (easiest)